marcel-kerth/protobuf-generator/README.md

 This is where you place your directories containing the **.proto** files.

 All folders under `/src/source/*` should be lowercase and use `-` as a separator.
-Internally, the name of the packages or modules will be converted to the appropriate naming convention for each target language.
+Internally, the names of packages or modules will be converted to the appropriate naming convention for each target language.

 ### Docker

-Clone the repository to any location and run `make compose` from the terminal.
+Clone the repository to any location and run `make compose` in the terminal.
-This will generate the Protobuf files under `/src/generated`.
+This will generate the Protobuf files under `/src/generated/...`